gianludam/gianludam.github.io/_pages/about.md

 Hello.
 Welcome to my personal website!

 I come from Northern Italy.
-I am currently a first-year Ph.D. student in Economics at the University of North Carolina at Chapel Hill.
+I am currently a Ph.D. student in Economics at the University of North Carolina at Chapel Hill.
 Previously, I earned a Bachelor of Arts (2016) and a Master of Art (2018) in History (respectively at the University of Milan and the University of Pisa) and a Ph.D.
 (2022) in Social and Political Sciences (in a program called [“Social and Political Change”](https://www.mutamentosocialepolitico.unifi.it/) co-hosted by the Universities of Florence and Turin).

 During my [Ph.D. research](https://gianludam.github.io/research/), I worked mainly on the history of Mathematical Economics and Game Theory, and I spent a period as a [visiting fellow](https://hope.econ.duke.edu/node/1830) at the Center for the History of Political Economy at Duke University.
 This shifted the focus of my interests from Intellectual History to Economics (even if, needless to say, the first has not disappeared at all).